glpi-project/doc-agent/README.md

 Current documentation is built on top of [Sphinx documentation generator](http://sphinx-doc.org/).

-Documentation is released under the terms of the Creative Commons License Attribution-ShareAlike 3.0 France [CC BY-SA 3.0 FR](https://creativecommons.org/licenses/by-sa/3.0/fr/deed.en).
+Documentation is released under the terms of the Creative Commons License Attribution-ShareAlike 4.0 [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 ## View it online!